LWL220184016/nanoVLM_From_Huggingface/README.md

 torchrun --nproc_per_node=8 train.py
 ```

-If we feed the example image in `assets/image.png` with a question into the model, we get the following output.
+If we feed the example audio in `assets/audio.png` with a question into the model, we get the following output.
 Even after only short training, the model can recognize the cat in the picture.
 ```
 Input:
 Image + 'What is this?'